Easiest Way To Fail In SaaS

 • Do they want what you’re selling?
 How do you know?

 • Have you thoroughly researched your competition?
 Who are they?
-Do you have a spreadsheet of what features overlap your features?
+Do you have a spreadsheet of what features overlap with your features?

 • What is your unique selling proposition?